Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Experiments and Evaluation

 \subsection{Computational Efficiency}

 To demonstrate the computational efficiency of TAD, we compare its runtime to other UQ methods.
-We conducted experiments on 100 randomly sampled texts from each of our nine evaluation datasets using the LLaMA 8b v3 model on a single 80GB A100 GPU.
-The inference is implemented as a single-batch model call for all tokens in the output text.
-We use the LM-Polygraph~\cite{fadeeva-etal-2023-lm} implementation for other UQ methods.
+We use a single 80GB H100 GPU, as detailed in~\Cref{tab:llama_main_results}.
+The inference is implemented as a single-batch model call for all tokens in the output.

-\Cref{tab:comp_efficiency} presents the average runtime per text sample for each UQ method, along with the percentage overhead over the standard LLM inference with MSP.
-As we can see, many state-of-the-art UQ methods such as (black-box, MC SE, Semantic Entropy, SAR) introduce huge computational overhead (340-460\%) because they need to perform sampling from the LLM multiple times.
-On the contrary, TAD introduces minimal overhead (0.1-0.8\%), which is much more practical.
+\Cref{tab:llama_comp_efficiency} presents the average runtime per text instance for each UQ method, along with the percentage overhead over standard LLM inference with MSP.
+We can see that many state-of-the-art UQ methods (DegMat, Lexical Similarity, Semantic Entropy, and SAR) introduce huge computational overhead (400--600\%) as they need to perform sampling from the LLM multiple times.

+In contrast, all supervised methods we experimented with introduce minimal overhead.
+In particular, TAD introduces only 5\% overhead, which makes it a highly practical and efficient choice for uncertainty quantification.